 In 2016, I was shortlisted in the Foreign Correspondent category of the Words By Women Awards and longlisted in the New Voices category at the One World Media Awards.
 In 2015, I was awarded the Richard Beeston bursary by the Times newspaper; and in 2014, I was selected as one of MHP’s top 30 journalists under 30.
 In 2011 I was a finalist in the professional category of the Guardian’s International Development writing prize.

 I write frequently for the New Statesman, the Guardian, Vice and Deutsche Welle.
 My work has also appeared in Al-Jazeera, the Times, the Independent, Prospect, Monocle, Grazia, Dawn (Pakistan), the Express Tribune (Pakistan) and others.
 I am currently deputy editor of the New Humanist magazine, a part-time role where I write, commission, and edit for print and online.

 Previously, I was a staff writer at the New Statesman (2008-12), where I wrote features, and was part of the web team that hugely increased traffic.
 After going freelance, I spent a year in Pakistan (2012-13), covering major stories including the shooting of Malala Yousafzai and the 2013 general election for a broad range of British publications.
 I return to Pakistan regularly on assignment.
-I’ve also reported from Kenya, India, and Bangladesh.
+I’ve also reported from Kenya, India, Bangladesh, Lebanon, Jordan and Iraq.